Short guideline for endometriosis

 - the type of intervention and the type of endometriosis

 - video or at least photo-documentation ?

-- this can be done when waiting for surgery
+- this can be done occasionally on the waiting list, not as a preparation for surgery

 - this can be given for a short period to evaluate the effect on pain

 - for a longer period without a diagnosis is a mistake